Richard K. Call

-Richard Keith Call (October 24, 1792 – September 14, 1862) was an American attorney, politician, and enslaver who served as the 3rd and 5th territorial governor of Florida.
+Richard Keith Call (October 24, 1792 – September 14, 1862) was an American attorney and politician who served as the 3rd and 5th territorial governor of Florida.
 Before that, he was elected to the Florida Territorial Council and as a delegate to the U.S. Congress from Florida.
 In the mid-1830s, he developed two plantations in Leon County, Florida, one of which was several thousand acres in size.
-In 1860, Call enslaved more than 120 people and enslaved the third-most people in the county.
-Call was also a Southern Unionist opposed to Florida's declared secession during the American Civil War.
+In 1860, Call held more than 120 people as slaves, the third-most in the county.
+Call was a Southern Unionist who opposed Florida's declared secession during the American Civil War.

 Early life and education

 Richard Call was born to William and Helen Meade Walker Call and was the nephew of another Richard Call, a Revolutionary War hero.
 Call was born in Pittsfield, Prince George County, Virginia.
 When Call was young, his father, William, and two of his brothers died.
 Shortly after 1800, his widowed mother brought her four surviving children and five enslaved people across the Appalachian Mountains into Kentucky.
 She eventually settled on land owned by her brother Senator David Walker in Russellville, Kentucky, where Call spent most of his remaining childhood.
 Following the death of his mother in 1810, Call settled near another uncle in Tennessee to receive a formal education.
 In 1813, he left college to take part in the Creek War, which occurred during the period of the War of 1812 with Great Britain.
 Call was the uncle of Wilkinson Call, who became a U.S. Senator.